shstrophies/SHSTrophies/README.md

 - Fix possibility of looping bug if someone keeps on pressing on a name. have it be able to be clicked max once

+- add onclicklistener to trophy image in the search results page

+- add onclicklistener to trophy image in the personal award's page

 ___________________________________________________
 ### UI: